Respond to a Warning Letter with a Vigorous Defense

 Concerns Most Companies Have

 Analyzing every patent in a portfolio is inefficient and costly.
-Is there any tool that can allows us to efficiently determine the quality and value of an entire portfolio?
+Is there a tool that allows us to quickly and efficiently determine the quality and value of an entire portfolio?

-When it comes to our entire portfolio, which patent should we start with first to conduct an in-depth analysis?
+When it comes to patent owner’s portfolio, which patent should we start with first to conduct an in-depth analysis?

 What information should be included in the response letter in order to effectively avoid paying a patent licensing fee?